Chicago Symphony Orchestra Paves the Way for the Future with SQL Server Upgrade

 As part of SWC’s modernization methodology, a key differentiator for us is that we engage with all key players, including third-party vendors, to make sure all business requirements are met and that mission-critical applications continue to work seamlessly with the newer version of SQL.

-In this case, after faster hardware and more memory was added, the organization was still not experiencing improved performance.
+In this case, after faster hardware and more memory were added, the organization was still not experiencing improved performance.
 As a matter of fact, maintenance jobs were running 10 minutes longer than original systems, impacting the business users by blocking other jobs and timing out web users.
 While there appeared to be an issue with the upgrade, the root cause of the problem had to do with integration issues coming from the third-party vendor.

-The third-party vendor had a vested interest in making sure their software was working for the client as well, and were happy to invite SWC to work in collaboration with them to troubleshoot the issue.
+The third-party vendor had a vested interest in making sure their software was working for the client as well and were happy to invite SWC to work in collaboration with them to troubleshoot the issue.
 After deeper review, SWC discovered many of the new indexes had a low fill factor.
 This issue was creating fatter indexes that took longer to load data, affecting the memory usage, updates, inserts, deletes, and space on the disk.
 From a business perspective, this meant increased business disruptions, maintenance costs, security and compliance risks, and perhaps the greatest risk of all – lost opportunity!

 Performing Arts Organization, Software Vendor, and SWC Come Together to Achieve Better Results – A Win-Win-Win